PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Results

 $~$

-Next, we repeat the experiment above with just $1000$ data points.
-At this level of sparsity, PDE-READ fails to identify Burgers' equation if the data set contains $50$\% noise or more.
-However, it correctly identifies Burgers' equation with $40$\% noise and velocities at just $1,000$ data points.
-In this case, we use $20,000$ collocation points ($N_{Coll}$), which the program re-selects every epoch ($N_{Select} = 1$).
-We train the networks for $2,000$ epochs using the Adam optimizer with a learning rate of $0.001$.
-This yields the following PDE:
+Finally, we repeat the previous experiment with just $1000$ data points and $40$\% noise.\footnote{This is the highest noise level at which \texttt{PDE-READ} can reliably identify Burger's equation using just $1,000$ data points} We again use $20,000$ collocation points ($N_{Coll} = 20,000$).
+We train both networks for $2,000$ epochs using the \texttt{Adam} optimizer, with a learning rate of $0.001$.
+After training, the highest-ranking candidate PDE is

-This is Burgers' equation, though the coefficients are very different different from those in the true PDE, equation \ref{eq:Burgers}.
+which matches our form of Burgers' equation (equation \ref{eq:Burgers}).
+Notably, however, in each of the three previous experiments, the relative error between the coefficients in the identified PDE and those in the true PDE (equation \ref{eq:Burgers}) is about $40$\%.
+We discuss these results in more detail in section \ref{sub_sub_sec:Burgers_Discuss}.
+Table \ref{table:Burgers} summarizes the results of our experiments with the first Burgers' equation data set.

-{\bf Second data set:} The domain of the second data set is also the set of all $(t, x)$ such that $t \in (0, 10]$ and $x \in (-8, 8)$.
-The data set uses periodic boundary conditions and the initial condition
+{\bf Second data set:} To generate the second data set, we use Chebfun's \texttt{spin} class to solve Burgers' equation on $\Omega$ with periodic boundary conditions and the following initial conditions:

-The data set contain the velocity evaluated on a spatiotemporal grid.
-There are $256$ spatial grid lines and $101$ temporal grid lines, each of which is equally spaced; yielding velocities at a total of $25,856 = 265*101$ data points.
-Figure \ref{fig:Burgers_Sine_Dataset} depicts the second data set without noise.